ibm-cloud-docs/cloud-databases/k8-tutorial.md

     ibmcloud cr build -t registry.<your-region>.bluemix.net/<namespace>/<container_name> .
     ```

-    After it's built, you can view the image in container registry using:
+    After it's built, you can view the image in container registry by using

     ```shell
     ibmcloud cr images
     ```

-    You'll get something like the following response:
+    You get something like the following response

     ```shell
     REPOSITORY                                TAG      DIGEST         NAMESPACE   CREATED       SIZE    SECURITY STATUS